daniel-beet/acme.sh.wiki-clone/notify.md

 ```

   --notify-level  0|1|2|3           Set the notification level:  Default value is 2.

                  0: disabled, no notification will be sent.
                  1: send notification only when there is an error.
 No news is good news.
                  2: send notification when a cert is successfully renewed, or there is an error
-                                     3: send notification when a cert is skipped, renewdd, or error
+                 3: send notification when a cert is skipped, renewed, or error.
+You will receive notification every night with this level.

   --notify-mode   0|1               Set notification mode.
 Default value is 0.

                   0: Bulk mode.
-Send all the domain's notifications in one message(mail)
+Send all the domain's notifications in one message(email)
                   1: Cert mode.
 Send a message for every single cert.
+You may receive a bulk of emails in one night.

   --notify-hook   [hookname]        Set the notify hook